-May be set to an alternative shell that perl must use internally for executing "backtick" commands or system().
-Default is cmd.exe /x/d/c on WindowsNT and command.com /c on Windows95.
-The value is considered to be space-separated.
-Precede any character that needs to be protected (like a space or backslash) with a backslash.
+On Win32 ports only, may be set to an alternative shell that Perl must use internally for executing "backtick" commands or system().
+Default is cmd.exe/x/d/c on WindowsNT and command.com/c on Windows95.
+The value is considered space-separated.
+Precede any character that needs to be protected, like a space or backslash, with another backslash.

 Note that Perl doesn't use COMSPEC for this purpose because COMSPEC has a high degree of variability among users, leading to portability concerns.
-Besides, perl can use a shell that may not be fit for interactive use, and setting COMSPEC to such a shell may interfere with the proper functioning of other programs (which usually look in COMSPEC to find a shell fit for interactive use).
+Besides, Perl can use a shell that may not be fit for interactive use, and setting COMSPEC to such a shell may interfere with the proper functioning of other programs (which usually look in COMSPEC to find a shell fit for interactive use).